wwhtrbbtt/InstaPy/README.md

 > python3 gui.py <br>

 inside the terminal.
-This should open a GUI, where you can input a instagram account.<br>
+This should open a GUI, where you can input a instagram account.
+There should be a folder after that on your desktop, containing 13 pictures.<br>
 Tested on MacOs 10.12